MPdaedalus/CompressHuffman/README.md

  This improves compression by a few % but building the huffTree takes more than twice as long as is needs to iterate over the dataset twice and  dummy compress each record.

- Here is the results of a benchmark I did:
+ # benchmark

-The dataset was 5.2 million records each containing a sentence from a random wikipedia article.
+ Here is the results of a benchmark where the dataset was 5.2 million records each containing a sentence from a random wikipedia article.
 Total Dataset size 594.6MB

-Using default config>
+Using default config> new CompressHuffman(data);

 HuffTree Generation Time: 219 seconds